Information for Parents & Guardians

 Students are much more likely to be successful in their studies if an effective partnership exists between them, their tutors and their parents or guardians.
 BMet welcomes parental help in supporting students to attend and achieve to their full potential.

 Before your son or daughter applies, you are welcome to come and see what we have to offer.
-Our colleges are spread throughout the Midlands and have a unique feel; one will suit your child’s needs and be located close to where you live.
+Our colleges are spread throughout Birmingham and have a unique feel; one will suit your child’s needs and be located close to where you live.

 Our Open Events take place throughout the year and are a great way to experience each of our colleges and get a feel of college life.
 We strongly encourage you to attend Open Events with your son or daughter.
 There are students and teachers on hand to chat about everything from classes and course content, to getting the bus.
 In short, it’s the ideal way to discover what the college has to offer your son or daughter.

 Once at BMet we will keep you informed every step of the way.
 We provide information for parents through:

 - Individual Tutors.
 Your son or daughter will be assigned an individual tutor who will monitor their progress, set targets and keep them on track throughout their course.
 They will be there to help with both academic and personal matters and also offer a programme of study related to wider life skills.
 These include health, money, further study and keeping safe, so your children are in safe hands throughout their time with us.